Medically reviewed by Drugs.com. Last updated on Jun 29, 2023.

 • Renal impairment: Use with caution in patients with renal impairment.
 Dose-dependent worsening of renal function or acute renal failure has occurred in patients with renal insufficiency following use of other gadolinium agents, generally within 48 hours following administration.
 Dosage reductions may be necessary.
 Evaluate renal function in patients with renal impairment prior to use; consider follow-up monitoring.

-Baseline ECG if risk factors for QTc prolongation/torsade de pointes; baseline electrolytes (including potassium, calcium and magnesium); screen for renal impairment (all patients); baseline renal function in patients at risk of NSF and follow-up evaluation with renal dysfunction; signs of hypersensitivity (during and for several hours after procedure); short- and long-term monitoring of signs and symptoms of NSF/NFD (eg, burning, itching, swelling, hardening and/or tightening of skin, joint stiffness, deep hip or rib bone pain, muscle weakness, limited range of motion, and/or yellowed/raised spots on whites of eye); patients should be monitored for at least 1 hour after administration of gadofosveset.
+Baseline ECG if risk factors for QTc prolongation/torsade de pointes; baseline electrolytes (including potassium, calcium and magnesium); screen for renal impairment (all patients); baseline renal function in patients at risk of NSF and follow-up evaluation with renal dysfunction; signs of hypersensitivity (during and for several hours after procedure); short- and long-term monitoring of signs and symptoms of NSF/NFD (eg, burning, itching, swelling, hardening and/or tightening of skin, joint stiffness, deep hip or rib bone pain, muscle weakness, limited range of motion, and/or yellowed/raised spots on whites of eye).

-• Patient may experience injection site irritation, itching or nausea.
-Have patient report immediately to prescriber signs of nephrogenic systemic fibrosis (skin burning, itching, swelling, or scaling; red or dark spots on the skin; hard or tight skin; stiff joints; muscle weakness; hip or rib pain; difficulty moving, bending, or straightening arms, hands, legs, or feet), signs of kidney problems (urinary retention, blood in urine, change in amount of urine passed, weight gain), severe dizziness, passing out, arrhythmia, or tachycardia (HCAHPS).
+• Nephrogenic systemic fibrosis like skin burning, itching, swelling, or scaling; red or dark spots on the skin; hard or tight skin; stiff joints; muscle weakness; hip or rib pain; trouble moving, bending, or straightening arms, hands, legs, or feet.

 More about gadofosveset trisodium